Green tea has a very long history, and it is not exactly known when and how or who found green tea in its original form.

 But, we can do something to reduce stress – with positive thinking, regular exercise and consuming healthy beverages and food.

-Green tea is rich in theanine, and theanine is works good against depression and stress.
+Green tea is rich in theanine, and theanine works well against depression and stress.

 8. Boost immune system – If your immune system is weak, you will most likely to catch a cold, you will feel tired and sleepy all day, and you will not have enough energy to complete all your tasks during the day.

-9. Improves function of brain – Heart and brain are very well connected.
-If green tea has positive impact on your heart, it will have positive impact on your brain too.
+9. Improves the function of brain – Heart, and brain are very well connected.
+If green tea has a positive impact on your heart, it will have a positive impact on your brain too.

-It also reduces risk of Alzheimer’s disease in many people.
+It also reduces the risk of Alzheimer’s disease in many people.

-Polyphenols has positive influence of your brain and it improves brain functions.
+Polyphenols have a positive influence on your brain and it improves brain functions.
 It improves memory and learning.

 Final thoughts about green tea benefits

-If you love to drink tea, green tea will be definitely good choice for every day consumption.
+If you love to drink tea, green tea will be a definitely good choice for everyday consumption.

-Many people drinks it no matter if they don’t like its taste, but we think that, after some time, you will definitely love the taste of green tea!
+Many people drink it no matter if they don’t like its taste, but we think that, after some time, you will definitely love the taste of green tea!

 Because it is widely used in China, and Chinese people knows a lot about healthy beverages and healthy food, you can drink at least one cup of green tea every day.

-Green tea is rich in poly-phenols and antioxidants.
-It is good if you want to lose weight, boost energy or immune system, or to decrease risk of some type of cancer.
+Green tea is rich in polyphenols and antioxidants.
+It is good if you want to lose weight, boost energy or immune system, or to decrease the risk of some type of cancer.